 Aren’t fajitas great?
 They take about 5 minutes to prep and less than 10 minutes to cook and yet somehow feel quite decadent!
 It’s the sort of meal we make for a midweek treat and we love to make them when we go on holiday.
-But, even though I make almost all of my meals from scratch, I’ve never thought to make the fajitas from scratch – I’ve always used meal kit.
+But, even though I make almost all of my meals from scratch, until relatively recently I used to use a ready-made fajita kit from the supermarket.

 Now, the fajita meal kits you can get from the supermarket are a lovely quick convenience meal, but I got to thinking one day – surely I could make my own?
 I mean, how hard can it be?
 So I read the ingredients on some of my favourite meal kits and got tinkering away in the kitchen.
-I wanted to create a blend which tastes delicious but which doesn’t use every spice in my cupboard and I think I’ve finally cracked it!
+I wanted to create a blend which tasted even more delicious than a meal kit, but which was really easy to put together and didn’t use every spice in my cupboard… and in the end I cracked it!

 The chicken is marinated in the spice blend while the peppers and onions are gently softening.
 I then throw the chicken and all of the marinade into the pan and turn the heat up high to brown the chicken and char the veg.

-I serve the pan sizzling on the table with lots of warm tortilla wraps, my homemade 5 minute guacamole, sour cream and some grated cheddar for everyone to make up their own fajitas – my kids absolutely love doing this and think it’s great fun.
+I serve the pan sizzling on the table with lots of warm tortilla wraps, my homemade 5 minute guacamole, sour cream, my quick and easy homemade salsa and some grated cheddar for everyone to make up their own fajitas.
+My kids absolutely love doing this and think it’s great fun.
 (Though obviously do be careful with hot pans around little ones!)
-You could also make up a super quick salsa from finely chopped tomatoes, red onions, chillies and coriander, plus salt, pepper and lime juice – super easy and super tasty.

 Wine wise, I find fajitas a bit of a conundrum – I would normally go with a white for chicken, but because of all those spicy charred flavours, actually a rosé or even a red works surprisingly well.
 Go for either a Chilean or New Zealand Sauvignon Blanc, which I think works really well with the zingy zesty lime and fresh coriander flavours, or try a French or Spanish Grenache-based rosé or red, which goes well with those smoky, spicy, charred flavours and the sweet peppers.